ckenk/erlCURL/README.md

 # erlCURL
-an erlang driver for libcurl
+An erlang driver for libcurl

+* still work-in-progress.